 First case: 19 March 2020

-Total cases: 726 (as of 29 May 2020)
+Total cases: 889 (as of 23 July 2020)

-Total deaths: 65
+Total deaths: 75

+Following the announcement of the reopening of the airport to international passengers starting 1 August, the Government is imposing reciprocity measures: its borders will remain closed to countries banning incoming flight passengers from Chad, except for those on official business (prior to Government’s agreement).
 The health status of the population is a major concern, particularly among the oldest population, people with underlying conditions and women whose access to health services remains dependent on social and cultural norms.
 There is widespread malaria and an ongoing measles epidemic.
 Vaccinations are impacted by restrictions on movement and large gatherings.
 Major challenges pertain to limited, poorly equipped and under-staffed health facilities, even in the capital.

-An inter-ministerial management committee meets daily to monitor developments.
-16 community teams have been deployed in N'Djamena province to sensitize the population on prevention measures.
+Sixteen community teams have been deployed in N'Djamena province to sensitize the population on prevention measures.
 Radio spots are broadcast in local languages on 17 local radio stations in the 10 major urban centres.
-In the meantime, UN agencies and international NGOs are working closely with WHO and the Ministry to accelerate and help deliver the response.
-MSF-France, for example, is currently finalising an agreement with the Ministry of Public Health so its staff can provide epidemiologic monitoring, health and hygiene promotion, and treat COVID-19 cases in public health centres in N’Djamena and other areas.
+In the meantime, UN agencies and international NGOs are working closely with WHO and the Ministry to accelerate and help deliver the response, including the provision of epidemiologic monitoring, health and hygiene promotion, and treatment of COVID-19 cases in public health centres in N’Djamena and other areas.

 Chad’s Government is implementing stricter measures to reduce population movement, and thus curtail transmission between N’Djamena and other urban centres.
 The use of masks is required in all public spaces until further notice.